HuygensING/alexandria-markup/doc/tagql.md

 Relevant functions from [PostGIS](http://postgis.net/docs/manual-2.3/reference.html):

 PostGIS is meant for querying over PostGIS Geometry types (2d/3d points, bounding boxes, etc.)
-We may be able to use some of the functions of this language for our TAAGQL.
+We may be able to use some of the functions of this language for our TAGQL.

-(description changed to reflect the use in TAAGQL)
+(description changed to reflect the use in TAGQL)

 #### Operators: (A & B are ranges)
 * && — Returns TRUE if A overlaps B.